 New customers who wish to take full advantage of the PointsBet bonus need to keep both of the above points in mind.

-Therefore, a customer wishing to maximize their risk-free bet should set the stop loss amount to $1,500 based on the size of their wagering unit.
+Therefore, a customer wishing to maximize their second chance bet should set the stop loss amount to $1,500 based on the size of their wagering unit.
 For example, a customer could place a $50 PointsBetting wager and set the stop loss adjustor to 30x.
 Similarly, they could place a $100 PointsBetting bet and set it to 15x.

 Of course, bettors may also set lower stop-loss limits and use smaller wagering units if they don’t want to tie up that much money.
 However, bettors should always make responsible gambling and bankroll management their top two priorities.